Have you ever thought that a ship and boat aren’t the same things?

 - Hand-propelled boats (kayaks, canoes, etc).

-- Sailing vessels that have fewer than 3 masts as per the definition of the Merriam-Webster dictionary.
+- Sailing vessels with fewer than three masts per the Merriam-Webster dictionary’s definition.

 - Motor boats.